samiralam/rules-compendium/docs/phb/3-character-classes/rogue.md

 You have a marvelous knack for succeeding when you need to.
 If you fail a [D20 Test](/sources/dnd/free-rules/rules-glossary#D20Test), you can turn the roll into a 20.

-Once you use this feature, you can’t use it again until you finish a [Short](/sources/dnd/free-rules/rules-glossary#ShortRest) or [Long Rest](/sources/dnd/free-rules/rules-glossary#LongRest).
+Once you use this feature, you can't use it again until you finish a [Short](/sources/dnd/free-rules/rules-glossary#ShortRest) or [Long Rest](/sources/dnd/free-rules/rules-glossary#LongRest).

 ## Rogue Subclasses